grauds/clematis.doc/docs/clematis-explained/testing/cosmic.md

 ## Using Redux Store

-Since Cosmic application uses Redux Toolkit it also uses [the recommended way](https://redux.js.org/usage/writing-tests) of testing components with Redux store.
+Since Cosmic application uses Redux Toolkit, it also uses [the recommended way](https://redux.js.org/usage/writing-tests) of testing components with Redux store.

 ### Mock Server Communication

-The idea is to have the same store as in production, not a mocked one, and to only mock communication with the server with a help of [Mock Service Worker](https://mswjs.io).
+The idea is to have the same store as in production, not a mocked one, and to only mock communication with the server with the help of [Mock Service Worker](https://mswjs.io).
 It needs to be installed first:

 ````bash
 npm install msw@latest --save-dev